 The formula of this sourdough pretzels recipe

 |Total weight||1200 grams|

 |Yield||12 x 100 grams pretzels|

 The levain used in this sourdough pretzels recipe is a tool to help you use your starter at its peak.
-If you are in a hurry you can absolutely just swap it out for 200 grams of mature starter.
+If you are in a hurry, you can swap it out for 200 grams of mature starter.

 |33g||starter (100% hydration)||50.0%|

 The hydration is really low.
-This is what it called a dry dough.
+This is what is called dry dough.
 It’s important to get the right texture.
 This is also why the dough is kneaded instead of folded.
-We develop gluten the of fashioned way where we agitate the dough by, quite violently, squeezing and pressing the dough down towards the table.
+We develop gluten the fashioned way where we agitate the dough by, quite violently, squeezing and pressing the dough down towards the table.

 If you want to change the formula for the pretzels (maybe make more in one go?), you can do so here in my bread calculator.

 The conclusion of this sourdough pretzels recipe

 These pretzels are just wonderful.
 They tick all the boxes for a perfect pretzel for me: